-- Use better sound pick-up with better directing property. - Reduce the volume of the sound box. - Using more sound-absorbing materials in decoration can reduce voice echo and improve acoustics environment. - Adjust the layout to reduce happening of the squeaking.
+- Use better sound pick-up with better directing property. - Reduce the volume of the sound box. - Using more sound-absorbing materials in decoration can reduce voice echo and improve acoustics environment. - Adjust the layout of speaker and pickup to reduce squeaking.